CultivateHQ/cultivateHQ.com/source/posts/2016-09-19-lean-ux-in-the-enterprise-is-hard.html.md

       </td>
       <td>
         <p>
-        Everyone wants to see the entire concept and wants their idea included
+        Everyone wants to see the entire concept and wants their idea included so a small design inventory is very hard to achieve.
         </p>
       </td>
     </tr>